dynamy/ocp18/environment/README.md

 Once the virtual machine has been launched, run `vagrant ssh` on your terminal to connect into the virtual machine via SSH.

-Next, you determine your virtual machine's public IP, e.g. via `ifconfig`, so that OpenShift can bind to it when you start it using the `up.sh` script.
+When inside the virtual machine, you'll need to determine the machine's public IP address, e.g. via `ifconfig`, and take a note of it.
+You'll have to provide it to OpenShift so that it can bind to this address when you start it using the `up.sh` script below.
 Let's assume yor virtual machine publicly resolves to `1.2.3.4`.

 In addition to running OpenShift, you'll want to have your demo environment equipped with Dynatrace OneAgent for full-stack monitoring.
-You can do so by applying the following environment variables, where `DT_TENANT_ID` and `DT_TENANT_TOKEN` are to be taken from your Dynatrace installation:
+You can do so by applying the following environment variables, where `DT_TENANT_ID` and `DT_TENANT_TOKEN` are to be taken from your Dynatrace installation.
+If any of these is omitted, an installation of Dynatrace OneAgent will not be pursued.

 ![OneAgent Installation](https://github.com/dynatrace-innovationlab/openshift-demo-environment/raw/images/oneagent-installation.png)

-Now, you can start OpenShift and install Dynatrace OneAgent via `up.sh` like so:
+Finally, you can start OpenShift and install Dynatrace OneAgent via `up.sh` like so.

 ```
 export DT_CLUSTER="live.dynatrace.com"